kevinchengkac/PortfolioProjects/README.md

 This project was served as a tutorial project to get my feet wet with the tools I use.
 Special thanks to Alex the Analyst for the tutorial.
 His channel can be found here: https://www.youtube.com/c/alextheanalyst

-My report for this project can be found here: https://medium.com/@kevincheng.kac/covid-19-worldwide-cases-a-detailed-look-2f9f7a932ed7
+This report can found here: https://medium.com/@kevincheng.kac/covid-19-worldwide-cases-a-detailed-look-2f9f7a932ed7

 ## Project 1 - A Look into the Available Lots of Pinellas County
 This project's objective was to find what houses and lots are available in Pinellas County.